A reference guide to Hungarian grammar, designed with English-speakers in mind

 • velük / Önökkel

 This case is use exactly like the English with.
+A final consonant will geminate; otherwise the val/vel is applied directly yo the trailing vowel.

 The most important thing about this case is the gemmination of a final consonant.
 This means that you don not just put the -val/-vel ending onto the word: you must gemminate the final consonant.
 The -v- in -val/-vel changes into last consonant of the word.
 The -val/-vel comes after other endings, so the last consonant may actually come from another ending.